juanpallotta/LPP/README.md

 A description of each of these parameters is described below:

 * `numEventsToAvg_PDL2`: Number of lidar signals to average.
 It is the equivalent to time averaging but using the numbers of adjacents profiles.
-* `avg_Points_Fernald`: Numbers of points of the moving average filter used for the spatial averaging of the signal.
+* `avg_Points_Fernald`: Numbers of points of the moving average filter used for the spatial smoothing of the signal.
 * `LR`: Lidar ratio used for the inversion.
-It can be a vector, in wich each elements must be sepparated by `:`, with a space before and after.
+It can be more than one value, in wich each elements must be sepparated by `:`, with a space before and after `:` (see sample code in the previous lines: `LR = 50 : 60 : 70 : 80`).
 * `indxWL_PDL2`: Index of the channel used for the inversion (starting at 0).
+This first version, only one channel can be accepted as input, and the aerosol optical profiles of extinction and backscattering will have dimensions of `time`, `LRs` and `points`.
-* `heightRef_Inversion_ASL`: Altitude above sea level used as reference for normalizing the lidar signal.
+* `heightRef_Inversion_ASL`: Altitude above sea level used as reference height used to normalize the lidar signal.
-* `avg_Half_Points_Fernald_Ref`: Half of the numbers of points used to average the lidar signal around `heightRef_Inversion_ASL`.
+* `avg_Half_Points_Fernald_Ref`: In order to obtain the value of the lidar signal to normalize it, an average of +-`avg_Half_Points_Fernald_Ref` points around the reference heigh are used.

 # <a name="Automatizing_LPP"></a>Automatizing LPP

 In order to run all the LPP modules automatically, this repository contains a Linux script to do this task.
 The name of this script is `run_LPP_Analysis.sh`, and you can find it in the root folder of this repository.
-It uses a general configuration file named located in the configuration folder `Lidar_Configuration_Files/LPP_Settings.sh`.
+It uses a general configuration file `LPP_Settings.sh` located in the configuration folder `Lidar_Configuration_Files/`.

-With this script, the outputs and input paths and file names of every module are automatically generated and passed as arguments for every `lidarAnalysis_PDLx`.
-The rules for performing this task are explained in this section.
+With this script, the outputs and input paths and file names of every module are automatically generated and passed as arguments for every `lidarAnalysis_PDLx` module.
+The rules used in the automatic filename generation are explained in this section.

-This automatization process uses another configuration file, named `Lidar_Configuration_Files/LPP_Settings.sh`, where the data set level and the input and output paths are set.
+In the configuration file (`Lidar_Configuration_Files/LPP_Settings.sh`), the outputs data set levels and the input and output paths are set.
 An example of this file can be seen below:

 ```bash
 #!/bin/bash